Our Red Velvet Oreo Brownies are perfect for bake sales or just for an after-dinner treat!

 Looking for a fun alternative to red velvet cake?
 Try this red velvet Oreo truffle!
 It’s super easy to make – you’ll use red velvet cake mix (I like Duncan Hines) and Oreos, with a few other simple ingredients.

-My recipe for red velvet Oreo truffle brownies calls for holiday Oreos.
+My recipe for red velvet Oreo brownies calls for holiday Oreos.
 You know the cookies I’m talking about – Oreos come in pastel colors in spring, and reds and greens around the holidays.
 You’ll even find orange Oreos around Halloween.

 You can certainly use the classic black and white, but I love the fun color that the holiday Oreos add to the dessert.